 The Member does not need to show insurability to receive COBRA continuation of coverage.
-However, the Member must pay the applicable Premium charged by the Employer Plan Sponsor.
+However, the Member must pay the applicable Premium charged by the People First.

-In the case of a qualified Member whose maximum period of continuation of coverage expires, the Employer Plan Sponsor must, during the 180-day period prior to such expiration date, provide the qualified Member the option of enrolling in a conversion health plan made available to the Members of the Employer Sponsored Plan by Capital Health Plan.
+In the case of a qualified Member whose maximum period of continuation of coverage expires, People First must, during the 180-day period prior to such expiration date, provide the qualified Member the option of enrolling in a Marketplace plan made available to the Members by Capital Health Plan.

 Additionally, Capital Health Plan shall allow such Member to apply for a conversion policy during the 63-day period immediately following the date such Member's maximum period of continuation of coverage expires.

 NOTE: This section shall not be interpreted to grant any Member any continuation rights in excess of those required by COBRA and/or Section 4980B of the Internal Revenue Code.
-Additionally, the Employer Sponsored Plan shall be deemed to have been modified, and shall be interpreted, so as to comply with COBRA and changes to COBRA that are mandatory with respect to the Employer Plan Sponsor.
-For other, potential post-termination coverage options, see the Conversion Privilege Section of this Member Handbook.
+Additionally, the State of Florida group health plan shall be deemed to have been modified, and shall be interpreted, so as to comply with COBRA and changes to COBRA that are mandatory with respect to the State of Florida Plan.
+For other, potential post- termination coverage options, see the Conversion Privilege Section of this Member Handbook.